logzio/logz-docs/_source/user-guide/k360/index.md

 At the bottom of the quick view menu's **Pods** tab, you'll find a list of all pods related to this node.
 The table includes each pod's status, the number of containers they’re in, and how much CPU and memory they use.
 Clicking on one of the pods will lead you to that pod's quick view menu.

+In addition, you can browse throguh the following tabs:

+**Logs**, that includes the time, log level and message for each log in this node.
+You can search for specific logs using the search bar, which supports free text and Lucene queries.

 The **Metrics** tab presents useful data in graph form, including:

 * Nodes Available & Unavailable Over Time